kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 }
 ```

-### Destroying the plugin
+### Destroying the Plugin

-While the destroy method is not called automatically by the Player, it is highly advised to define it when you need to preform any cleanup.
+While the destroy method is not called automatically by the Player, it is highly advised to define it for cases where you need to perform any cleanup.
 Call the destroy function when you no longer want your plugin to perform any logic or when you want to remove it from the Player DOM.

 > **NOTE:** You must call `this._super()` in your destroy function in order to invoke the destroy function in your parent class which unbinds and removes your plugin from the DOM.